Abhishek-newbie/hospital-management-system/README.md

 ## Tips & Issues

-* If pip is not working just go for online solution **(try to run the cmd in administor mode or add pip to the environment vairables)**
+* If pip is not working just go for online solutions **(try to run the cmd in administor mode or add pip to the environment vairables)**
+* While installing python make sure to check the "add to path" check box
 * Delete old versions of python if any issue happens

-* There are some minor bugs there they will soon sorted out
+* There are some minor bugs they will soon sorted out
-* You can even change or add the database creation if not exists in connection function in main_functions module
+* You can even change or add the database creation or add command like "if not exists" in connection function in main_functions module
-* keep both the main_funtions & hospital management main.py in the same directory
+* keep both the main_funtions & main.py in the same directory

 ## Video